-Material and Methods: Coefficients of variation, precision, stability, linearity and inter-laboratory comparison were determined using recombinant AMH quality control and patient serum samples.
-Patients were consented and made aware that the AMH assay will based on materials designed by the manufacturer as research use only (RUO).
+Material and Methods: Coefficients of variation, precision, stability, linearity, and inter-laboratory comparison were determined using recombinant AMH quality control and patient serum samples.
+Patients were consented and made aware that AMH assay will based on materials designed by manufacturer as research-use-only (RUO).
 Blood were collected for AMH on the day of the first office visit for fertility workup.
-Serum AMH levels of 30 women (age 20-44 yrs) were assayed locally using the Access 2 analyzer and at LabCorp using the ultrasensitive AMH assay.
-An inter-laboratory correlation study was performed on 75 patient samples in which AMH values were first obtained using a UniCel DxI analyzer at an independent outside laboratory (Pathology Associates Medical Laboratories, Spokane, WA).
-The serum samples were frozen and shipped in dry ice to the location, where they were thawed and analyzed in the Access 2 analyzer using similar reagent kit lots.
+Serum AMH level of 30 women (age 20-44 yrs) were assayed locally using Access 2 analyzer and at LabCorp using their ultrasensitive AMH assay.
+Inter-laboratory correlation study was performed on 75 patient samples in which AMH values were first obtained using a UniCell DXI analyzer at an independent outside laboratory (Pathology Associates Medical Laboratories, Spokane, WA).
+The serum samples were frozen and shipped in dry ice to our location where they were thawed and analyzed in Access 2 analyzer using similar reagent kit lots.
 All statistical evaluation was performed using SPSS.

-Results: The Access AMH assay demonstrated excellent performance across the measuring range for both intra-assay and inter-assay coefficients of variation (2.1% and 1.8%, respectively).
+Results: The Access AMH assay demonstrated excellent performance across the measuring range for both intra-assay and inter-assay coefficients of variation (2.1 % and 1.8 %, respectively).
 The assay was linear over the six ranges recommended by the manufacturer, and no strong bias was observed.
-AMH values ranged from 0.015 to 20.01 ng/ml with the LabCorp and 0.011 to 25.40 ng/ml with Access AMH.
-Values between fresh and frozen samples using the Access AMH assay revealed no impact of sample freezing/storage.
-The Access AMH and LabCorp ultrasensitive assay types were highly correlated (R2=0.97, Slope 0.96), and no statistical differences were observed between the two methods.
-Inter-laboratory comparison results showed that the two systems were statistically identical (R2=0.998 and 0.997 for Access 2 and UniCel DxI, respectively).
+AMH values ranged from 0.015 to 20.01ng/ml with the LabCorp and 0.011 to 25.40ng/ml with Access AMH.
+Values between fresh and frozen samples using Access AMH assay revealed no impact of sample freezing/storage.
+The Access AMH and LabCorp ultrasensitive assay types were highly correlated (R2=0.97, Slope0.96), and no statistical differences were observed between the two methods.
+Inter-laboratory comparison results showed that the two systems were statistically identical (R2=0.998 and 0.997 for Access 2 and UniCel DxI respectively).

-Conclusions: We have been validated and now routinely measured in-house using the Access automated assay.
+Conclusions: We have validated and now routinely measure serum AMH levels inhouse using the Access automated assay.
 Regression analysis demonstrates high correlation across the measuring range between the results obtained on two different analyzers located in different geographical locations.
-The findings of the correlation studies demonstrate strong agreement between the results generated by the Access AMH and LabCorp ultrasensitive assay, indicating that the two methods are interchangeable.
+The findings of our correlation studies demonstrate strong agreement between the results generated by the Access AMH and LabCorp ultrasensitive assay indicating that the two methods are interchangeable.